Red–Green Alliance (Denmark): European Parliament

-Prior to 2016, the Red–Green Alliance never directly contested elections to the European Parliament, preferring to support the People's Movement against the EU, the Eurosceptic party sits in The Left in the European Parliament – GUE/NGL group now.
+Prior to 2016, the Red–Green Alliance never directly contested elections to the European Parliament, preferring to support the People's Movement against the EU.
+Today, the party sits in The Left in the European Parliament – GUE/NGL group.
 Some of the party's MPs considered running an independent list for the 2014 elections, but this idea was dismissed by a majority in the party's yearly meeting.
 In a historic decision in the party's yearly meeting in May 2016, a majority decided to directly contest the 2019 European Parliament election.
 The 2024–2029 MEP is Per Clausen.